superpanic/midi2json/README.md

 # midi2json
-Simple C tool for converting notes in a midi-file to json.
+Simple C tool for reading notes from a midi-file and writing them to a json-file.

 Each read note (on) and (off) looks like this when converted to json: